daydoug14/FriendFinderDD/README.md

 # FriendFinderDD
 We built a compatibility-based "FriendFinder" application -- basically a dating app.
-This full-stack site will take in results from the users' surveys, then compare their answers with those from other users.
-The app will then display the name and picture of the user with the best overall match.
+This full-stack site takes in results from the users' surveys, then compares their answers with those from other users.
+The app then displays the name and picture of the user with the best overall match.
 This site is specifically a "Dog Friend Finder."

-We will used Express to handle routing.
-Make sure you deploy your app to Heroku so other users can fill it out.
+We used Express to handle routing and deployed the app to Heroku so other users can fill it out.

-### Submission on BCS

-* Please submit both the deployed Github.io link to your homework AND the link to the Github Repository!

 ### Instructions